ghollisjr/cl-opencl/README.txt

 * Some constant values for infinity and not-a-number are omitted because the groveler fails to interpret them numerically and just reads strings "inf" or "nan" and complains that they're not numbers.

+* Native kernels are not included in the high-level API at the moment, as I'm not entirely sure what the best way to enable them would look like.
+It's still possible to use them with the CFFI function clEnqueueNativeKernel, you'll just have to manage foreign memory manually.